rickylevan/lambda-up/ballworld.md

 !!
 Explain at the top the purpose of this field report, how I'm going to introduce BallWorld and make some surface-level comparisons with a less philosophizing than the previous post.
 I'll save that for post #3.
+(This post won't be as philsophical&mdash;don't worry, I'll get back to that&mdash;but I felt like the most important thing to do after an intro post was to go straight to demonstrate that Clojure is a kickass tool that gives a more optimal solution for a stateful simulation problem.
+A key thing to do is demonstrate, up front, that a commonly supposed weakness of Clojure *just isn't real at all*.)
+(Then maybe peoples' ears will perk up more when I describe nice features that Clojure has, and that *yes*, these features can totally do real work on large, stateful systems.)

 !!
 To explain what makes Clojure work for a larger, stateful simulation, I need to first go through some background so we have something in common to talk about.